mariushobbhahn/mariushobbhahn.github.io/_posts/2020-04-02-ProbJudging2.md

 ## Rebuttal as Constructive

 Assume the following scenario: OG makes a weak constructive point.
 OO makes a strong constructive point.
 CG does a lot of very strong mitigatory rebuttal on OO.
 If we assume rebuttal is constructive, we would say CG beats OG.
 However, CG has not made any arguments to make us believe MORE in the goodness of the motion.
 They have just make us believe LESS that it is a bad idea.
 Should CG beat OG?
-The answer to this question depends on your view on the Prior shift vs. Distance to zero debate discussed in part I (TODO: link).
+The answer to this question depends on your view on the Prior shift vs. Distance to zero debate discussed in <a href='https://mariushobbhahn.github.io/2020-04-02-ProbJudging1/'>part I</a>.
 If you think that shift is the correct way to measure contribution CG should beat OG and OO since they have contributed more than OG and beat OO in direct interaction.
 If you believe that the distance to zero is the correct way to judge then CG loses the debate since they have not been able to give a constructive contribution to the debate.
 I think that the shift model should be how we judge rebuttal as constructive since it better fits debating as a sport.
 It is not necessarily focused on truth but rather on rewarding teams for their successful effort in convincing the adjudicators of something.

 ## Limitations of the model